-Petitioner, Mark Chilson filed a motion for rehearing before the Title Board, which reconsidered the Proposed Initiative on April 26, 2024.
-The Board granted the motion for rehearing in part with respect to the title and submission clause, and denied the motion with respect to single subject and other portions of the title and submission clause.
+Petitioner Chilson filed a motion for rehearing before the Title Board, which reconsidered the Proposed Initiative on April 26, 2024.
+The Board partially granted the motion for rehearing with respect to the ballot title, but it denied the motion in its with respect to single subject and other aspects of the title and submission clause.
 This Petition followed on May 2, 2024.